 We do not sell our IP solutions directly to end-users; we license our technology primarily to semiconductor companies and electronic equipment manufacturers, who then incorporate our technology into the products they sell.
 As a result, we rely on our customers to incorporate our technology into their end products at the design stage.
 Once a company incorporates a competitor's technology into its end product, it becomes significantly more difficult for us to sell our technology to that company because changing suppliers involves significant cost, time, effort and risk for the company.
-As a result, we may incur significant expenditures on the development of a new technology without any assurance that our existing or potential customers will select our technology for incorporation into their own product and without this "design win," it becomes significantly difficult to sell our IP solutions.
-Moreover, even after a customer agrees to incorporate our technology into its end products, the design cycle is long and may be delayed due to factors beyond our control, which may result in the end product incorporating our technology not reaching the market until long after the initial "design win" with such customer.
+As a result, we may incur significant expenditures on the development of a new technology without any assurance that our existing or potential customers will select our technology for incorporate our technology into its end products, the design cycle is long and may be delayed due to factors beyond our control, which may result in the end product incorporating our technology not reaching the market until long after the initial "design win" with such customer.
 From initial product design-in to volume production, many factors could impact the timing and/or amount of sales actually realized from the design-in.
 These factors include, but are not limited to, changes in the competitive position of our technology, our customers' financial stability, and our customers' ability to ship products according to our customers' schedule.
 Moreover, current economic conditions may further prolong a customer's decision-making process and design cycle.